JuliaDataScience/JuliaDataScience/contents/load_save.md

 """)
 ```

-By convention, its still best to give files with special delimiters, such as ";", the `.csv` extension.
+By convention, its still best to give files with special delimiters, such as ";", the ".csv" extension.

 Loading data in a similar way.
 Now, use `CSV.read` and specify in what kind of format you want the output.